aalto-trafficsense/regular-routes-devops/README.markdown

         * `Authorized redirect URIs` should fill in automatically.
         * Press "Create"
         * Select the generated Web client ID (default "Web client 1") and download a JSON-version of the _client secret_ by pressing "Download JSON" and saving the file as "client_secrets.json" to `/opt/regularroutes` on your server
+        * Set correct access privileges:
+          `cd /opt/regularroutes`
+          `sudo chgrp lerero client_secrets.json`
+          `sudo chmod 0640 client_secrets.json`
         * Copy the "Client ID" (looks like "7948743243-hsuefse3hisefssef.apps.googleuser...") to your regular-routes-client project; file `regularroutes/src/main/assets/regularroutes.conf`, line `web_cl_id`.
      * 2. Browser API key to be used for Google maps access: "API Key"
         * Select "Browser key".
 The default name will be "Browser key 1"
         * Enter a host name like `my.server.url/*` into the "Accept requests from these HTTP referrers" field
         * Press "Create"
-        * Copy the "Key" (looks like "AIzaSjs8iSef...") to the "maps_api_key" of your `regularroutes-srvr.json`file, shown below.
+        * Copy the "Key" (looks like "AIzaSjs8iSef...") for inclusion to the "maps_api_key" of your `regularroutes-srvr.json`file, to be generated in the following steps.
      * 3. Android client ID: "OAuth 2.0 client ID" with the following information:
         * Application type: Android
         * Signing-certificate fingerprint.
 This is the SHA1 fingerprint coming from the signing key keystore generated earlier.
 The Google developer console has instructions for obtaining the SHA1, like this: `keytool -exportcert -alias androiddebugkey -keystore path-to-debug-or-production-keystore -list -v`
         * Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.regularroutes"
         * Google+ deep linking is not used.
         * Press "Create"
 1. Generate suitable JSON-files for your next operations.
+Also check that chef will have access to them, ref the `chgrp` and `chmod` settings above.
 Depending on whether you are populating map data on a temporary server or generating a new server, the format is slightly different.
      * For the purpose of *generating waypoints from a map* (`regularroutes-wpts.json`):

     ```{